 In response to a very different moral dilemma in the 1970s, the Sullivan Principles were developed to help investors and companies by providing a practical set of guidelines on how to engage with businesses in the South African apartheid regime.

 A new set of principles are needed to address the moral challenge of climate change.
-These principles, developed by a team of researchers at the Oxford Martin School, and published this week in Nature Climate Change, are a set of scientifically-grounded tools for the use of both investors and companies to assess corporate strategy against climate change.
+These principles, developed by a team of researchers at the Oxford Martin School, and published in January in Nature Climate Change, are a set of scientifically-grounded tools for the use of both investors and companies to assess corporate strategy against climate change.

 The role of the investment community is pivotal to the success of the transition to a net zero carbon economy.
 There is a maze of standards and disclosure criteria arising around the issue of climate.
 The Oxford Martin Principles for Climate-Conscious Investment provide concise and fact-based guidance that can be widely applied to companies.